Accessibility in Illustrator

 Illustrator is not accessibility-friendly for people with full vision loss.
 It does partially support people with limited vision.
 See screen readers.

-Explore the native accessibility-friendly features in Illustrator, and support for assistive technologies.
+Explore the native accessibility-friendly features in Illustrator.

 Users with limited manipulation cannot rely on a keyboard alone to interact with user interfaces.
-Though there are key combinations to perform certain functions, certain features cannot be accessed with keyboard-only operation.
+Though there are key combinations to perform certain functions, certain features cannot be accessed with the keyboard-only operation.

 Screens with larger resolution have an option for UI scaling.